Gallery of Collected Vintage New Jersey Signs and Highway Shields

-This is a collection of images of vintage highway signs that have been saved from the scrap heaps and found their way into the hands of collectors over the years (i.e., not road photos).
-By and large, I am showing signs from before the 1961 MUTCD spec (with some interesting exceptions).
+This is a collection of images of vintage NJ signs and highway shields that have been saved from the scrap heaps and found their way into the hands of collectors, myself included, over the years (i.e., not road photos).
+Regarding the highway shields, I am mainly showing specimens from before the 1961 MUTCD spec (with some interesting exceptions).
 These images are mostly culled from across the web, including from this site, AAroads, Alps Roads, Worthpoint, eBay and elsewhere.
 Collectors Ed Tapanes, Ben Kranefeld and Scott Hubbard sent me their shield images directly, which is much appreciated!

 State Routes